-The Board consists of thirty-six members.
-Twenty-four are Charter Trustees elected by the Board (except for the President) to serve renewable terms of six years, and twelve are Alumni Trustees elected by the Alumni Association to serve non-renewable terms of four years.
+The Board consists of up to forty-two members.
+Up to thirty are Charter Trustees elected by the Board (except for the President) to serve renewable terms of six years, and twelve are Alumni Trustees elected by the Alumni Association to serve non-renewable terms of four years.
 Newly elected members normally take office July 1.
 The Board normally meets as a body four times a year.

-In addition to the Executive Committee, the Board of Trustees has eleven standing committees, eight of which invite appointed faculty and student members to attend meetings and serve with voice but not vote.
-The remaining three committees (Audit, Investments and Nominations) do not have faculty or student representation.
+In addition to the Executive Committee, the Board of Trustees has ten standing committees, six of which invite appointed faculty and student members to attend meetings and serve with voice but not vote.
+The remaining four committees (Audit, Investments, Nominations, and Board Governance and Affairs) do not have faculty or student representation.
 The standing committees are as follows: